akmalfaditya/Bootcamp/Practice/Collections/Array Class/README.md

 - **Power Graphics & Games**: Essential for vertex buffers, textures, and real-time processing
 - **Drive Data Science**: Foundation for numerical computing and machine learning libraries

-## 📚 Advanced Topics to Explore

-- **Unsafe Arrays**: Using pointers and fixed statements for maximum performance
-- **Memory Management**: Understanding how arrays interact with the garbage collector
-- **Parallel Processing**: Using Parallel.For() with arrays for multi-core utilization
-- **Interop Scenarios**: Marshaling arrays to and from unmanaged code
-- **Custom Collections**: Building your own collection types using arrays as backing storage

----

-*Master arrays, and you'll have a solid foundation for understanding all other collection types in .NET.
-They're not just a legacy feature - they're a powerful tool that every C# developer should know how to use effectively!* 🚀